0x1-A/AutoMemProc_Beta/README.md

 - While the tool operates within a Unix environment, it specializes in analyzing memory images from Windows systems.
 This dual compatibility makes it versatile for forensic analyses, especially when Windows systems are the subjects of investigation but the analysis is carried out on Unix platforms.

 **Volatility3 Windows Plugin**
-- The tool is curently support only Volatility3 Windows Plugin that you can found the Plugins Coverage Status & Description as following;
+- The tool is curently support only Volatility3 Windows Plugin that you can found in the Plugins Coverage Status & Description as following;

 https://github.com/0x1-A/AutoMemProc_Beta/blob/Main/Plugins%20Coverage%20Status%20%26%20Description.md